 - Merge Across: This option combine the selected cells in each row individually.

-- Merge Cells: This option joins the selected cells into a single cell without centering the text in the cell.
+- Merge Cells: This option joins the selected cells into a single cell without entering the text in the cell.

 - If you are using any formulas by using the cell which was merged, make sure to unmerge the cell before using any formula.

-- After clicking Ok, click on find all and it will give you a result at which column cell are merged.
+- After clicking Ok, click on find all, and it will give you a result at which column cells are merged.

 - To change the content arrangement after the text was merged, just select the merged cell and tap the desired arrangement in the Alignment group on the Home tab.